Starting a business is easier with help. Use our 12 step startup business guide below to learn how or simply Start Now!

 One reason an LLC might opt for S corporation status is that it can save the owners money on Social Security and Medicare taxes (self-employment tax) by splitting income into two groups, salary and distribution.
 The IRS only requires the owners of an S corporation to pay the-Social Security and Medicare tax on their salary.
 Distributions of profits are not subject to self-employment tax.

 You don’t have to make this decision alone.
-We have information and resources to help you make the best decision to open a business.
+We have information and resources to help you make the best decision to set up a business.
 Here’s more information to help you compare and choose the right business structure.

 The business structure you choose, the type of work you do, and business location will determine how and where you have to register your business and what licenses and permits are required.